 - The applicant clearly identifies a capacity-building project(s) and has a well-reasoned plan to implement the identified project(s).
 The plan effectively addresses the capacity challenge: it is targeted at the causes of the challenge, it is likely to be effective, and it is sustainable.

-- The applicant identifies the key staff and/or consultants to be involved in the proposed activities and identifies a capable staff member or manager to oversee the plan and track progress across the timeline.
+- The applicant identifies the key staff and/or consultants to be involved in the proposed activities and identifies a capable staff member or manager to oversee the plan and track progress across the three-year timeline.

 - The applicant outlines how it will collect and use information to determine whether the capacity building project is successful.